 - The lightweight protocol allows it to be implemented on both heavily constrained device hardware as well as high latency / limited bandwidth networks.

 - Its flexibility makes it possible to support diverse application scenarios for IoT devices and services.

 To understand why MQTT is such a good fit for IoT developers, let’s first examine why other popular network protocols failed in IoT.

 Most developers are already familiar with HTTP web services.
-So, why not have IoT devices connect to web services?
-The device could send in its data as an HTTP request and receive updates from the system as the HTTP response.
+So, why not just have IoT devices connect to web services?
+The device could send in its data as a HTTP request and receive updates from the system as the HTTP response.
 This request and response pattern does have some severe limitations:

 Besides AMQP, there are other popular messaging protocols.
 For example, the XMPP (Extensible Messaging and Presence Protocol) is a peer-to-peer instant messaging (IM) protocol.
 It is heavy on features that support IM use cases, such as presence and media attachments.
 Compared with MQTT, it requires much more resources both on the device and on the network.

 So, what makes the MQTT so lightweight and flexible?
 A key feature of the MQTT protocol is its publish and subscribe model.
 As with all messaging protocols, it decouples the publisher and consumer of data.

 The MQTT protocol defines two types of entities in the network: a message broker and a number of clients.
 The broker is a server that receives all messages from the clients and then routes those messages to relevant destination clients.
 A client is anything that can interact with the broker to send and receive messages.
 A client could be an IoT sensor in the field or an application in a data center that processes IoT data.

 - The client connects to the broker.
 It can subscribe to any message “topic” in the broker.
 This connection can be a plain TCP/IP connection or an encrypted TLS connection for sensitive messages.